 The process is a simple one, and it's what we've been working on at IT Rockstars for over three years.

-The process is a targeted marketing approach - it avoids "spraying and praying" and shotgun marketing tactics like the methods mentioned above.
+The process is a targeted marketing approach - it avoids "spraying and praying" and generating MSP leads using a prospecting framework.

 I'm not going to go into detail on the process here - that is a members-only perk.